History of Caring for Our Elders

 In Ancient Greece and Rome, elderly people who required care had to rely on their children or extended family.
 In Ancient Greece, Athenian law required that children care for their aging parents, and the punishment was loss of citizenship (the second most severe punishment for Athenians, besides execution).

 Senior care was ultimately the responsibility of the elder’s family, and the arrangement did not change much for 2,000 years.

 Medieval Islamic World

 Some of the only real progress made in the understanding of aging and senior care between antiquity and the enlightenment occurred in the Islamic world, where incredible advances in science were being made while Europe was mired in the dark ages.
-In 1025 CE, the Arabic writing Canon of Medicine, one of earliest known texts to describe care for the elderly and one of the most influential medical texts ever, was completed by Ibn Sīnā.
+In 1025 CE, the Arabic writing “Canon of Medicine,” one of the earliest known texts to describe care for the elderly and one of the most influential medical texts ever, was completed by Ibn Sīnā.